 Eurovision Song Contest 1986

-Norway's beautiful city of Bergen had the honour of hosting the 1986 Eurovision Song Contest which showed the first Belgian victory with Sandra Kim's J'Aime La Vie
+The Norwegian city of Bergen had the honour of hosting the 1986 Eurovision Song Contest which saw Belgium score its first and to date, only victory with Sandra Kim's J'Aime La Vie

-For the first time, Norway had the honour of hosting the Eurovision Song Contest in its 31st edition.
-Just like in Munich the years earlier, 20 countries participated in the contest.
-The Netherlands and Yugoslavia returned, Italy and Greece withdrew from the from the contest and Iceland made their debut.
-Iceland had wanted to participate for some years already, but the small Atlantic island nation had to wait until a satellite connection to Iceland could be etablished.
+For the first time, Norway had the honour of hosting the 31st Eurovision Song Contest.
+Just like in Munich three years earlier, 20 countries participated in the contest.
+The Netherlands and Yugoslavia returned, Italy and Greece withdrew from the from the contest and Iceland made its debut.
+Iceland had wanted to participate for some years but the small Atlantic island nation had to wait until a satellite connection to Iceland could be established.
 The 1986 Eurovision Song Contest also marked a historic landmark as the 500th Eurovision song was performed in Bergen - Luxembourg's entry L'Amour De Ma Vie by Canadian-born Sherisse Laurence.

-The contest was one big commercial for Norway as a country as all the postcards introducing the participants showed the beauty of the Norwegian landscape.
-The presenter of the 1986 Eurovision Song Contest, Åse Kleveland, had already particpated as a singer for her homecountry in 1966 where she was placed 3rd.
-She had also already presented the Norwegian national final in 1980.
+The presenter of the 1986 Eurovision Song Contest, Åse Kleveland, had already participated as a singer for her home country in 1966 where she was placed 3rd.
+She had also presented the Norwegian national final in 1980.